FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

 - One very energetic guy wanted to see as many neighborhoods as possible in five hours by foot and public transit, since he was moving to Brooklyn and looking for a place to live.

 - A couple visiting Brooklyn and local food spent 11 hours with me, including parts of Downtown Brooklyn, Brooklyn Heights, DUMBO, Williamsburg, Clinton Hill, Prospect Heights, Park Slope, Fort Greene, Sunset Park, Coney Island, and Dyker Heights: Foods included: ice cream, pizza, bagels, (spicy) chicken, french fries, brisket BBQ, and cannoli!
-(Pluse take-home babka and rugelach.)
+(Plus take-home babka and rugelach.)
 Not the healthiest day of eating, but a memorable one.

 - A woman from Australia eager to learn about her ancestor's career building houses in Brooklyn pushed me to create a custom tour in Bedford-Stuyvesant and Bushwick.